-The Festival increasingly addresses its charitable purposes by promoting free community events in and around Petworth, and by the development of young musicians and performers through relationships with national organisations and training bodies.
+The Petworth Festival celebrates and addresses its charitable purposes by promoting free community events in and around Petworth, and by the development of young musicians and performers through relationships with national organisations and training bodies.

-- A third year of Coffee Concerts featuring young performers selected by the music charity Live Music Now.
-LMN’s mission is to ensure that music is taken to audiences who don’t ordinarily have access to quality music, and the Festival will work with LMN to arrange ‘outreach concerts’ in pursuit of this aim
+- A fourth year of Coffee Concerts featuring young performers selected by the music charity Live Music Now.
+LMN’s mission is to ensure that music is taken to audiences who don’t ordinarily have access to quality music, and the Festival will work with LMN to arrange ‘outreach concerts’ in pursuit of this aim;